yueyuem77/database_project1/README.md

 - **Price**: Price is a weak entity set dependent on the existance of game.
 It is unique for every combination of game and country.

 - **Discount**
   - Discount is monitored by the platform
   - Can only last a pariod of time
   - time will not overlap in one country
   - different country will have discount on games
   - different platform will have different discount on games
 ## 4. Technical Design Overview

 - **Database Design**: The database will manage several entities, including `Users`, `Game`, `Post`, `Reply`, `follower_list`, and `wish_list`.
 The relationships between these entities will follow the diagram's structure.

 - **User Interface**: The UI will allow users to navigate through the platform easily.
 Users will have access to their profiles, wish lists, follower lists, and posts.
 Interactive features such as posting content, adding games to wish lists, and replying to posts will be straightforward and intuitive.

-- **Backend**: N/A

-- **Security**: N/A

 ## 5. Technology Stack